intel/libipt/doc/howto_libipt.md

  !-->

-This chapter describes how to use libipt for various tasks around Intel Processor Trace (PT).
+This chapter describes how to use libipt for various tasks around Intel Processor Trace (Intel PT).
 For code examples, refer to the sample tools that are contained in the source tree:

   * *ptdump*    A packet dumper example.
   * *ptxed*     A control-flow reconstruction example.
   * *pttc*      A packet encoder example.

-For an overview of PT and for detailed information about the PT specification, refer to the respective chapter in the Software Developer's Manual.
+For an overview of Intel PT and for detailed information about the Intel PT specification, refer to the respective chapter in the Software Developer's Manual.

 ## Introduction